-According to the last national GHG inventory, Nepal’s emissions excluding LULUCF almost doubled between 1990 and 2011, going from about 25 MtCO2e to 44.5 MtCO2e in that period.
-Under current policies, emissions are expected to grow close to 50% and 70% by 2030, compared to 2016, reaching 67–75 MtCO2e in 2030.
-With this growth, the country’s per capita emissions would grow from 1.7 tCO2e/cap in 2011 to 2.0–2.2 tCO2e/cap by 2030, still below the world average required per capita emissions of 3.4 tCO2e/cap by 2030, according to a 1.5°C pathway (IGES, 2019).
+Nepal’s emissions excluding LULUCF doubled between 1990 and 2016, going from about 26 MtCO2e to 54 MtCO2e in that period.
+Under current policies, emissions are expected to increase between 31 -36% by 2030, compared to 2016 levels, reaching 70–73 MtCO2e in 2030.
+With this growth, the country’s per capita emissions would go from 2.0 tCO2e/cap in 2016 to 2.1–2.2 tCO2e/cap by 2030, but will remain well below the world’s current average emissions per capita of 4.8 tCO2e/cap (Ritchie, 2019).

 As a landlocked country, road transport accounts for over 90% of the domestic movement of passengers and freight in Nepal.
 Because of rapid urbanisation, rising incomes and increased road access in rural areas, the total number of registered vehicles increased significantly, as did GHG emissions levels.